Why Republicans keep blaming disasters on DEI

 The consequences of all this DEI wrangling may seem philosophical, but they are very real and deeply ironic.

-The perception that California leaders are a bunch of social justice warriors who can’t be trusted seems to be feeding into recent Republican threats to impose conditions on disaster aid to the state, which is highly atypical.
+The perception that California leaders are a bunch of social justice warriors who can’t be trusted in a crisis seems to be feeding into recent Republican threats to impose conditions on wildfire aid to the state, which is highly atypical during an ongoing disaster.

 The new administration has moved to end federal funding for DEI programs across the federal government and organizations supported by its work, impacting thousands across agencies and disciplines.